Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 30 November 2025 06.26.14 UTC
+- WIB: Minggu, 30 November 2025 09.26.06 UTC
-- WITA: Minggu, 30 November 2025 07.26.14 UTC
+- WITA: Minggu, 30 November 2025 10.26.06 UTC
-- WIT: Minggu, 30 November 2025 08.26.14 UTC
+- WIT: Minggu, 30 November 2025 11.26.06 UTC

 Kutipan Inspiratif:
-"Success is a state of mind.
-If you want success, start thinking of yourself as a success."
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

-Kategori: success
+Kategori: technology